ericfields/StockBot/README.md

 `/quote AAPL`

-If you provide a Robinhood username/password, you can also quote options!
+If you provide Robinhood credentials, you can also quote options!
 For example, to quote an AAPL $250 call expiring January 1, 2019:

 `/quote AAPL250C@1-1-2019`